shenwei356/seqkit/doc/docs/usage.md

   seqkit translate [flags]

 Flags:
   -x, --allow-unknown-codon   translate unknown code to 'X'.
-And you may not use flag --trim which removes 'X' --clean              changes all STOP codon positions from the '*' character to 'X' (an unknown residue) --frame int          frame to translate, available value: 1, 2, 3, -1, -2, -3 (default 1) -h, --help               help for translate
+And you may not use flag --trim which removes 'X'
+      --clean                 change all STOP codon positions from the '*' character to 'X' (an unknown residue) -f, --frame int             frame to translate, available value: 1, 2, 3, -1, -2, -3 (default 1) -h, --help                  help for translate
-  -T, --transl-table int   translate table/genetic code, type 'seqkit translate --help' for more details (default 1)
+  -M, --init-codon-as-M       translate initial codon at beginning to 'M' -T, --transl-table int      translate table/genetic code, type 'seqkit translate --help' for more details (default 1)
-      --trim               removes all 'X' and '*' characters from the right end of the translation
+      --trim                  remove all 'X' and '*' characters from the right end of the translation

 ```